-Under Japanese law, when a business operator engaging in a regulated business outsources part of its business, it is obliged to properly supervise the outsourcee in accordance with the applicable laws and regulations.
-By way of an example, when outsourcing part of its CAES to a third party (including outsourcing in two or more stages), a CAESP regulated under the PSA is required to supervise such third party and take other such necessary measures to ensure the proper and reliable execution of the outsourced functions.
+Under Japanese law, when a business operator engaging in a regulated business outsources part of its business, it is obliged to conduct proper supervision of the outsourcee in accordance with applicable laws and regulations.
+By way of example, when outsourcing part of its CAES to a third party (including outsourcing in two or more stages), a CAESP regulated under the PSA is required to supervise such third party and take such other necessary measures to ensure proper and reliable execution of the outsourced functions.